ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

-- Writes data to [Kafka](https://docs.shadowtraffic.io/reference/connections/kafka/) using JSON serialization for both the key and value.
-- The value is the output of [oneOf](https://docs.shadowtraffic.io/reference/generators/oneOf/), which picks one of three emojis at random.
+This example writes events to a Kafka topic named `testTopic`, using JSON serialization for both the key and value.
+This generator doesn't specify a key, so the key of the record is always null.
+The value is a string, which is one of three random emojis.

 ---